krhoda/wildfire-viewer-demo/README.md

 This repository contains everything needed to run a web-service + UI that shows all current fires in the United States.

-To run and view this program, from the root of the repository, one can simply:
+To run the program (without building it) and view this UI, from the root of the repository, one can simply:
 ```bash
 $ cd server
 $ mix run --no-halt